mostafa-ehab22/Autonomous-VTOL-Aircraft/README.md

 This is an active project.
 Issues and suggestions are welcome - feel free to open an issue for discussion.

+## ⚖️ License

+Distributed under the Apache License 2.0.
+See [LICENSE](LICENSE) for more information.

 ---

 <div align="center">